How to Establish Texas Domicile as an Expat

 File Federal Taxes from Texas Address

 Each year, file your federal tax return (Form 1040) showing your Texas address.
-This reinforces Texas as your domicile.
+This reinforces Texas as your domicile and aligns the federal record with the state-level paper trail.

-Expat filing extensions: US citizens abroad automatically get a 2-month extension (to June 15) and can request further extensions to October 15.
+Expat filing extensions: US citizens abroad automatically get a 2-month extension (to June 15) and can request further extensions to October 15 and December 15.
+See IRS Publication 54.

 Maintain Consistent Address